dtsudo/Chess-Comp-Stomp-with-Hacks-Web-Browser-Version/README.md

 The source code of Chess Comp Stomp with Hacks is licensed under the MIT license.
 However, note that it uses dependencies and other assets that are licensed under different licenses.

 This project uses Bridge.NET to compile the C# code into javascript.
 Bridge.NET is licensed under the Apache License Version 2.0.
-See https://github.com/dtsudo/Bridge.NET and https://github.com/dtsudo/Bridge.NET-CLI for more details about Bridge.NET.
+See https://github.com/dtsudo/Bridge.NET for more details about Bridge.NET.

 ##### Font